Visa policy of Georgia

 Visitors to Georgia must obtain a visa from Georgian diplomatic missions unless they are citizens of one of the visa-exempt countries or one of the countries whose citizens may obtain an e-Visa.

 All visitors must have a passport.
-However, citizens of certain countries are entitled to visa-free entry with an ID card in lieu of a passport.
+However, citizens of certain countries may enter without a visa with an ID card in lieu of a passport.

 In Georgia, as of 2024, the Agreement on Visa-Free Movement of Citizens of the Commonwealth of Independent States across the Territory of its Participants signed on 09 October 1992 and the CIS Convention on Legal Assistance and Legal Relations in Civil, Family and Criminal Cases signed on 22 January 1993 remain in force.